Kamar de los Reyes: Personal life

 Born in San Juan, Puerto Rico to Cuban percussionist Walfredo de los Reyes and a Puerto Rican mother, Matilde Pages, Kamar de los Reyes grew up in Las Vegas, Nevada.
 He is the brother of the percussionist of the band Chicago, Walfredo Reyes Jr., and to former Yanni, and now Zac Brown Band percussionist, Daniel de los Reyes.
 He married actress Sherri Saum in 2007 and they had twin boys in 2014.
 He had a son from a previous relationship.

 Death

 De los Reyes died from cancer in Los Angeles, on December 24, 2023, at the age of 56.
 Indiana Jones and the Great Circle was dedicated to his memory alongside that of Tony Todd.
 The second and third episodes of Daredevil: Born Again, in which he plays Hector Ayala / White Tiger, were also dedicated to him.
 The second episode of Washington Black was dedicated to him as well, his only appearance in the show.
-The TV Series All American dedicated an episode to him also.
-Season 6 episode 10.
+The tenth episode of the sixth season of All American was also dedicated to him.